baloian/eccpem/docs/README.md

 **Returns:**
 - 1 if generation of key pairs and writing them to PEM files was successful.
-- 0 if Creating a new OpenSSL EC_KEY object and writing to PEM files failed.
+- 0 if creating a new OpenSSL EC_KEY object and writing to PEM files failed.

 ---